Mariah Hukins, MD, showcasing her art

 After Pathology residency training at the University of New Mexico, residents may pursue clinical fellowships or secure professional positions in academic medicine, private practice, or regional and national laboratories.
 UNM Pathology Residency Program graduates recently completed fellowships at:

-The Medical Student Liaison role includes being the point of contact for medical students interested in UNM Pathology, and will help in answering general questions about our residency and pathology as well as assisting in setting up visiting rotations.
+Our Medical Student Liaisons are the point of contact for medical students interested in UNM Pathology and are happy help in answering general questions about our residency and pathology.